 We want to get you ready to start class as soon as possible, so make sure you send your materials to the regional site nearest you.
 If you are unsure of where to send your materials, you may mail them to our main campus and specify it is for the bachelor’s degree completion program.

 Step Two: Financial Aid

 Financial aid is even easier.
 Just fill out the federal government’s Free Application for Federal Student Aid.
 The FAFSA is the government’s means of determining what aid is available for you.
 It usually takes about 55 minutes to fill out, but it is the essential first step to getting aid.
 We provide a FAFSA worksheet to shorten your time filling it out.
 After completing the FAFSA, our financial aid office will put together a custom financial aid package which will include federal and state grants and federal loan options.

 - Apply for loans: We will be able to provide you options for low-interest federal loans for higher education after you complete your FAFSA.
-Your admissions representative or the financial aid office can assist you.
+Contact your admissions representative or the Financial Aid Office.

 - Apply for Grants: Every year there is over one billion dollars of unclaimed grant money for college students.